mrtrumbe/meliman/README.txt

 available for movies by just capitalizing the option.
 Here is what operations for movies look like:

-    # ./meliman.py -S "The Simpsons"
+    # ./meliman.py -o "The Simpsons"
     96697: The Simpsons (1989)
     462538: The Simpsons Movie (2007)
     296852: The Simpsons (1991)